Beachy Head (poem): Poetic speaker

 The first half of the poem is narrated from a first-person perspective.
 Although the speaker is never named, the narrating style is arguably similar to that which is used in the footnotes, suggesting it could be interpreted as Smith herself.
 The speaker looks at the events at Beachy Head in several perspectives.
 Some scholars emphasize the omniscience of the speaker, transcending human perspectives, while others see limits to what the speaker is able to describe or examine the speaker's individual personality as a person of sensibility.

 The poem uses apostrophe throughout to address the subjects it describes, including personified concepts like ambition.
 The opening apostrophe to the cliffs of Beachy Head is similar to the poetic invocation of a muse common in epic poetry.
-As the speaker continues to address Beachy Head, it develops a personality within the poem that changes it from a backdrop to almost a character in its own right.
-Ultimately, Beachy Head is presented "not as an instrument to be exploited and gawked at for sentimentalism's sake, but as a 'lively' companion to be sympathized with."
+As the speaker continues to address Beachy Head, the landscape develops a personality within the poem that changes it from a backdrop to almost a character in its own right.
+Ultimately, Beachy Head is presented "not as an instrument to be exploited and gawked at for sentimentalism's sake, but as a 'lively' companion to be sympathized with".